CodeStitchOfficial/Intermediate-Website-Kit-SASS/src/content/blog/sell-while-you-sleep-create-a-website-that-converts.md

 * reports from research organizations, and
 * discussions on online forums such as Reddit.

-If your business is already established, survey your existing customers.
+If your business is already established, **survey your existing customers**.
 You'll gain insights into why they chose you that you can leverage to convince other people to buy as well.
 You should also ask for ways you can improve; that feedback may be even more valuable.

 Once you have data on your ideal customers, analyze it and create personas.
-A persona is a fictitious person representing a group of real people.
+A **persona** is a fictitious person representing a group of real people.
 Make your personas as realistic as possible, so that they feel like actual people.
 Personas often include:

 * a memorable name,
 * demographics,